 Digestion and metabolism of meat protein produces uric acid.
 If the acid level in the urine is high, the uric acid may not dissolve and uric acid stones will form.

 Genetics may play a role in the development of uric acid stones.
-Approximately 10% of patients with kidney stone disease develop this type of stone.
+Approximately 10 percent of patients with kidney stone disease develop this type of stone.
 This is the only type of stone that can be dissolved just with medication.
 Alkalinizing medicines like potassium citrate and sodium bicarbonate can allow uric acid stones to dissolve.
 To do this, the urinary pH (a measurement of urinary antacid activity) must be maintained between 6.5 and 7.0. pH can be measured with special dipsticks and the dosage of the alkalinizing medications adjusted accordingly.

 This type of stone, also called an infection stone or triple phosphate stone, develops when a urinary tract infection (e.g., bladder infection) affects the chemical balance of the urine.
 Bacteria in the urinary tract release chemicals that neutralize urinary acid, which enables bacteria to grow more quickly and promotes struvite stone development.